akhilgit19/PRIME10-DEVOPS/readme.txt

 Automations with jenkins
 ==============================

-1. Write a shell script to install the jenkins on linxu server
+1. Write a shell script to install the jenkins on linux server
 2. Write a groovy script where the two jobs are dependent of each other
+3. Write a groovy script for different jenkins scenarios

-3.Write a jenkinsfile where the onestage variables are passed to other stage by using rest api automation script
+4.Write a jenkinsfile where the one stage variables are passed to other stage by using rest api automation script

 To pass variables from one stage to another using REST API calls in a Jenkins pipeline, the general idea is: